-Last year, Canada announced that a new high frequency rail could be coming between Toronto and Quebec City, and now it looks like we’re one step closer to this reality.
+Last year, Canada announced that a new high frequency rail could be coming between Toronto and Quebec City, and now, thanks to a new update, it looks like we’re one step closer to this reality.

-According to the government of Canada, the “High Frequency Rail will transform passenger rail service in Canada through the creation of a faster, more frequent, more accessible and more sustainable rail service among the major centres of Québec City, Trois-Rivières, Montréal, Ottawa, Peterborough and Toronto.”
+For those who need a refresher on the HFR, according to the government back in March 2022, the “High Frequency Rail will transform passenger rail service in Canada through the creation of a faster, more frequent, more accessible and more sustainable rail service among the major centres of Québec City, Trois-Rivières, Montréal, Ottawa, Peterborough and Toronto.”

 VIA Rail previously stated that trains could travel at speeds of up to 200 kilometres per hour, reducing travel times from Ottawa to Toronto to as low as 3 hours and 15 minutes from current travel times of approximately 4 hours and 30 minutes.